A significant proportion of urban informal employment around the globe falls into these four occupational groups:

 There are also millions of workers worldwide who collect what others have thrown away.
 Waste pickers have many names -- they are reclaimers and bagerezi in South Africa, recicladores in Colombia, ragpickers in India and catadores in Brazil.
 They work in the streets, on landfills and open dumpsites of Dakar, and sometimes are the only form of solid waste collection, providing widespread public benefits and achieving high recycling rates.

 Learn about waste pickers

 In private homes

 But the informal economy includes workers who are less visible, and who are often not recognized as workers.
 The least visible informal workers produce or sell goods or services from (or near) their own homes.
 Home-based workers are garment workers and embroiderers, incense-stick and cigarette rollers, football or kite makers, food processors, and many others.
 The vast majority of home-based workers are women.

-Some home-based workers work on their own account, while others work on a piece-rate basis for a contractor or a firm.
-And these unseen workers are not confined to developing countries.
-They can be found around the world: garment workers in Toronto; embroiderers on the island of Madeira; shoemakers in Madrid; and assemblers of electronic parts in Leeds.
+Some home-based workers are self-employed, working on their own account and selling directly to markets.
+But others are sub-contracted to produce work on a piece-rate basis for domestic or global supply chains.
+Not confined to developing countries, they can be found around the world: garment workers in Toronto; embroiderers on the island of Madeira; shoemakers in Madrid; and assemblers of electronic parts in Leeds.

-Other common categories of informal work include contract workers in restaurants and hotels; sub-contracted janitors and security guards; casual day labourers in construction and agriculture; piece-rate workers in sweatshops; and temporary office helpers or offsite data processors.
-Most workers in these categories of work are informally employed, without secure contracts, worker benefits, or social protection.
+Other common categories of informal work include contract workers in restaurants and hotels, sub-contracted janitors and security guards, casual labourers in construction, piece-rate workers in sweatshops, agricultural workers, temporary office helpers or offsite data processors.
+They sell paper, plastic and scrap metal, make furniture, tan leather, stitch shoes, polish gems and repair bicycles and motorcycles.